iRail/tip-skip/README.md

 invoice or prepaid card.
 We expect Mobistar and Base to follow shortly.
 Until then Mobistar and Base customers can register on this web site.
 They will then receive a monthly invoice from Mobile-for.

 Unfortunately in Ghent 4411 isn't active at the moment.
-Their used to be an SMS service '3453' but there doesn't seem to be any trace of it anymore.
+There used to be an SMS service '3453' but there doesn't seem to be any trace of it anymore.
 Further investigation here would be nice and necessary, not only for Ghent but also for other cities who offer their own SMS parking ticket service.